-Everything Falls Apart And More (Reflex ’82, Rhino '93) Rating: B
+Everything Falls Apart And More (Reflex ’82, Rhino '93) Rating: B-

 This compilation consists of the band's debut single (the interminable 8+ minute "Statues"), another single (the excellent "In A Free Land"), both of their b-sides, the Everything Falls Apart EP, and a couple of worthwhile unreleased tracks (the fun "Let's Go Die," an extremely rare Norton composition, and Mould's catchy "Do You Remember?").
-There are quite a few hardcore-by-numbers duds amid the 19 tracks, some of which are barely 30 seconds long (and really, how can anyone get excited about a 30 minute song?), but unlike Land Speed Record there are a fair amount of highlights as well, as the band (particularly Mould, who wrote most of the material) at times exhibits significant songwriting growth.
+There are quite a few hardcore-by-numbers duds amid the 19 tracks, some of which are barely 30 seconds long (and really, how can anyone get excited about a 30 second song?), but unlike Land Speed Record there are a fair amount of highlights as well, as the band (particularly Mould, who wrote most of the material) at times exhibits significant songwriting growth.
 A cool, hard rocking cover of Donovan's "Sunshine Superman" shows off the band's good taste, and "Everything Falls Apart," a psychedelic pop rocker, is far more advanced than anything on their debut.
 "Wheels" is a rare Hart composition, and its simmering intensity offers evidence that Hart is learning how to build a song up by having his band mates hold back, while "Gravity" has Mould's most melodic and impressive solo thus far before "In A Free Land" delivers another impressive surge along with a singable chorus and more Mould fireworks on guitar.
 The aptly titled "From The Gut," "Blah, Blah, Blah," and "Signals From Above" are other less obvious, flat-out ferocious highlights, though elsewhere songs such as "Obnoxious" are equally aptly titled.
-I'd complain about them repeating "Bricklayer" from the debut, but that song, like "Punch Drunk" "Obnoxious," "What Do I Want?," and "M.I.C.," is over almost before it begins, unlike "Statues" and "Amusement," both of which go on for far too long.
-All in all, this is a very patchy but often enjoyable compilation that at the very least is an important historical document since it collects scattered early tracks onto a handy 19-song single disc.
+I'd complain about them repeating "Bricklayer" from the debut, but that song, like "Punch Drunk," "Obnoxious," "What Do I Want?," and "M.I.C.," is over almost before it begins, unlike "Statues" and "Amusement," both of which go on for far too long.
+All in all, this is an extremely patchy but often enjoyable compilation that at the very least is an important historical document since it collects scattered early tracks onto a handy 19-song single disc.

 Metal Circus (SST Records ’83) Rating: B+